knaw-huc/di-website/content/markdown/en/01_01_text-analysis.md

 + what did we contribute to each of these projects?

 - [Nederlab](https://www.nederlab.nl) (Meertens Institute) is an online portal for historical research on Dutch language, literature and culture.
 On the site, researchers can search, view, and analyse tens of thousands of Dutch texts.
-Contribution: tba
 - [Republic](https://republic.huygens.knaw.nl) (Huygens Institute) stands for REsolutions PUBLished In a Computational environment.
 The goal of the project is to make all of the manuscript and printed resolutions of the Dutch States General (1576-1796) freely available online as full texts and page images.
-Contribution: tba
 - [Globalise](https://globalise.huygens.knaw.nl) (huygens Institute).
 The NWO Groot funded Globalise project will develop an online infrastructure that unlocks the key series of VOC reports (c.
 4.7M pages) for advanced new research methods.
 Contribution: The project uses our text repository infrastructure as a hub to synchronise the collection, enrichment, and curation of historical text transcriptions.
 - CLARIAH (specifiek voor Maarten’s werk, core shared annotation services)
 - tba

+// screenshot from one of the above projects to be inserted here

 ### Software and Data

 + what did we contribute to each of these resources?
-+ Docere ownership?
++ Docere ownership - current status?

 - [Text Repository](https://github.com/knaw-huc/textrepo) (KNAW Humanities Cluster) is a  backend repository system to store and index text corpora with metadata and versions.
 - [LaMachine](https://proycon.github.io/LaMachine) (Radboud University Nijmegen) is a unified software distribution for Natural Language Processing.
 It integrates numerous open-source NLP tools, programming libraries, web-services and web-applications in a single Virtual Research Environment that can be installed on a wide variety of machines.